 and say goodbye to her, to the Alexandria you are losing.

 Cavafy became fast friends with the British novelist E.M.
-Forster, who came to Alexandria in November of 1915 as a Red Cross volunteer in anticipation of a Turkish invasion of Egypt that never came and stayed until January of 1919.
+Forster, who arrived in Alexandria in November of 1915 as a Red Cross volunteer in anticipation of a Turkish invasion of Egypt that never came and stayed until January of 1919.
 Forster’s love for the city was such that he wrote two non-fiction books about it.
 Both he and Cavafy were gay, and found a safe haven in Alexandria; amazingly for a city in the Muslim Middle East, it was one of the safest places in the world to be “out” during the first half of the twentieth century.
 (It’s claimed that it was actually in Alexandria that Forster first consummated a romantic relationship, with a handsome young tram driver.)

 But then, Alexandria wasn’t really a Middle Eastern city in spirit at all if Forster was to be believed: